deepsense-ai/seahorse/docs/operations/count_vectorizer.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Extracts a vocabulary from a given collection of documents and generates a vector of token counts for each.
+Extracts the vocabulary from a given collection of documents and generates a vector of token counts for each document.

 This operation is ported from Spark ML.
 For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.CountVectorizer">org.apache.spark.ml.feature.CountVectorizer documentation</a>.